Hintlink

 Starting with a Windows machine for getting the downloads?

-Download and install Burst! a Windows client for bittorrent!
-What’s bittorrent?
-A very smart network scheme which starts a download from a number of other computers and then as you get data you start to share it out to them and others.
-Want more technical details?
-Try looking here.
+Download and install Burst! a Windows client for bittorrent! bittorrent is a very smart network scheme which starts a download from a number of other computers and then as you get data you start to share it out to them and others.
+For more technical details, try looking here.
+You can use other bittorrent clients, but a recent visit to the uTorrent web site implanted a nasty tracker in Firefox.
+Previously, this was my favourite client.
+Installing an older version from another site might be safer.
+Repeat - might!

 Why use bittorrent?